Leading Rehabilitation Providers Partner in Key Telehealth Research Study in Response to COVID-19 Pandemic

 Without the ability to treat patients in person, the continuity of patient care has been put at risk.
 Rehabilitation professionals express concern over the loss of vital touch points needed to facilitate patient treatment and progress, as barriers like a lack of appropriate technology or access to telehealth portals prove to be immediate hurdles.
 Historically, telehealth has hit a myriad of roadblocks due to regulatory and reimbursement issues.
 The pandemic has pushed through the necessity for innovation in patient care via virtual platforms, and this timely study will provide insight into the widespread, vital changes needed in order to continue to advance rehabilitation care.

-Virtual visits serve as an innovative means to interact with patients in a way that reduces PPE utilization amid a national shortage, as well as reduces exposure to COVID-19.
+Virtual visits serve as an innovative means to interact with patients in a way that reduces personal protective equipment utilization amid a national shortage, as well as decreases exposure to COVID-19.
 Information gleaned from the study will further elevate safety for patients and providers, as well as build on the foundational methods for virtual care facilities like Mary Free Bed Rehabilitation Hospital have been working on in recent years.

-"Since we started on this journey 4 years ago, we put processes in place to integrate telehealth workflow into existing patient care so it did not become 'one more thing;' we wanted to reduce the stigma of that right out the gate.
-It's something that was very important to us.
-We created an efficiency within the workflow.
-The education we provided the clinicians and the medical staff as well as patient service coordinators was something that really helped when we flipped the switch to go all virtual.
-We had the foundation already there," said Jason Peoples, HB, co-principal investigator, Mary Free Bed Rehabilitation Hospital.
+"Since we started on this journey four years ago, we have put processes in place to integrate telehealth workflow into existing patient care, so it did not become 'one more thing.'
+The education we provided the medical staff, other clinicians and patient service coordinators really helped when we flipped the switch to virtual outpatient services during the first wave of the pandemic.
+The foundation was already there," said Jason Peoples, co-principal investigator, Director of Technology and Innovation, Mary Free Bed Rehabilitation Hospital.

+"Critical to this research is identifying barriers that need to be overcome to ensure individuals of all abilities, including those with limited movement and speech capacity, can use telehealth fully," said Dr. Judith Burnfield, co-principal investigator, and Director of Madonna Rehabilitation Hospitals' Institute for Rehabilitation Science and Engineering.

 The survey will target rehabilitation patients and providers who have received and delivered care since the pandemic was first declared by President Trump on March 11, 2020.
 Data is anticipated to be available early 2021.